zixxin/zixxin/README.md

 ### ☑️ ABOUT ME
 🏫 | Handong Global University 20
 📝 | Major in Artificial Intelligence, Computer Science and Engineering
-💼 | A Leader of Contents Team in SoftwareFactory
+💼 | A Leader of Contents Team at SoftwareFactory

 ### ☑️ TECH LIST